Biology and Health Division

 The Infectious Diseases and Immunology community is organized as a continuum of Research – Research – population Research .
 It comprises a University Hospital Federation (FHU) called “Infection and Chronicity” (InCh) and brings together 7 hospital departments from the Montpellier and Nîmes University Hospitals, as well as 17 research units (ASTRE, CBS, CRBM, IGF, IGH, IGMM, IMAGINE, Intertryp, IRCM, IRIM, IRMB, LPHI, MIVEGEC, PCCEI, TransVIHMI, VBIC), and a hospital platform (LECRII).

-This community, which has a significant international presence thanks to the establishment of several laboratories abroad (in Africa, Asia, and South America in cooperation with IRD and CIRAD-affiliated organizations), is heavily involved in numerous international projects focusing on viral infections (HIV, Ebola, SARS-CoV-2, arboviruses, HTLV-1, influenza), parasitic infections (Plasmodium, Toxoplasma), bacterial infections (Mycobacterium, Coxella, Brucella, Pseudomonas, Staphylococcus, antibiotic resistance and multidrug resistance), and neglected tropical diseases (trypanosomiasis, leishmaniasis).
+This community, which has a significant international presence with several laboratories established abroad (in Africa, Asia, and South America in cooperation with organizations such as IRD and CIRAD), is heavily involved in numerous international projects focusing on viral infections (HIV, Ebola, SARS-CoV-2, arboviruses, HTLV-1, influenza), parasitic infections (Plasmodium, Toxoplasma), bacterial infections (Mycobacterium, Coxiella, Brucella, Pseudomonas, Staphylococcus, antibiotic resistance and multidrug resistance), and neglected tropical diseases (trypanosomiasis, leishmaniasis).

-In addition to these projects, the entire Biology-Health research community benefits from the exceptional technical facilities of the UAR BioCampus Montpellier, this community also has access to other, more specialized technical facilities, such as those at the UAR CEMIPAI (Center for the Study of Infectious Diseases and Anti-Infectious Pharmacology) and the infrastructure for animal housing, breeding, experimental conditioning, and experimentation at the A2/A3 animal facilities and the I2/I3 Insectarium.
+In addition to these projects, the exceptional research facilities at the UAR BioCampus Montpellier, which are available to all researchers in the Biology and Health department, this community also has access to other, more specialized technical facilities, such as those at the UAR CEMIPAI (Center for the Study of Infectious Diseases and Anti-Infective Pharmacology) and the housing, breeding, experimental conditioning, and experimentation facilities at the A2/A3 animal facilities and the I2/I3 Insectarium.

 Finally, a major partnership has been established with large industrial groups and well-established small and medium-sized enterprises (SMEs), including: Horiba, SANOFI-Aventis, Biorad, Abivax, Metafora, Deinove, Nosopharm, and Azilead.